-- Ensure that every member of staff, students and volunteers know the name of the designated person and their role. - Ensure that all understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated person. - Ensure that all members of staff understand their responsible for child protection and the procedures to be followed in an allegation being made to them.
+- Ensure that every member of staff, students and volunteers know the name of the designated person and their role. - Ensure that all understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated person responsible for child protection and the procedures to be followed in an allegation being made to them.